 Some time before the beginning of the game, three dark gods (Death, Barbara and Saruin) wage a war against the high god Arol.
 They were unsuccessful, and all but Saruin were beaten.
 Instead, Arol locked him away with 10 gemstones, which are then scattered across the Earth.
 By the beginning of the game, however, the world becomes populated with monsters, and Saruin threatens to return.

-This is essentially the only common story element amongst the different characters of the game.
+This is essentially the only common story element that links the different characters of the game.
 Instead of one storyline, Romancing SaGa consists of eight separate characters, each with different introductions and stories before they all come together to tackle the same quests.

 Formation plays an important role in battle, as it decides which characters can use which abilities.
 Bows, magic and certain abilities can be used from any position; spears can be used in the middle and front positions; and all other weapons and abilities can only be used from the front.
 Similarly, certain abilities can only hit certain rows of enemies.
 When all the characters in one row die, the next row moves up.
 The battle ends when all the combatants on one side die.